 The answer is yes, injured (and seemingly uninjured) victims of minor car accidents should always see a doctor after a collision, even minor accidents.

-We recommend for your health, safety, and well-being to get checked by a professional physician after a wreck, regardless of the presence of symptoms.
+We recommend for your health, safety, and well-being to get checked by an experienced doctor after a minor car accident, regardless of the presence of symptoms.

 You want to be certain that you do not have any underlying injuries that are not presenting symptoms yet due to the release of adrenaline following the accident.

-The impact from a car crash can produce a great force that results in a serious shock to the body.
+The impact of a car crash can produce a great force that results in a serious shock to the body.

 The human body is not meant to endure that kind of impact, therefore usually leading to a serious injury.

-Even in low-speed car accidents that cause little to no damage, injuries are still common and even likely.
+Even in a low-speed car accident that causes little to no damage to the vehicles, injuries are still common and even likely.

 This is because people rarely see an accident coming before being struck, resulting in no time to prepare and brace themselves for impact.

-This means passengers will almost always suffer from whiplash or another kind of soft tissue injury because the sudden impact causes a violent jerking of the neck and body.
+This means accident victims will almost always suffer from whiplash or another kind of soft tissue injury because the sudden impact causes a violent jerking of the neck and body.

-Many individuals and accident victims do not realize that the chemicals in the body mask many pain and severe injury symptoms.
+Many individuals and car accident victims do not realize that chemicals in the body mask many pain and severe injury symptoms.